 Every positive change starts with the individual.
 So, we promote inner work and self-development, which expands awareness.
-When awareness expands so does our conscience.
+When awareness grows, so does our conscience.
 We need more people with a healthy conscience.
-Everyone can change the world within their sphere of influence.
-This is the only way we can overcome the negativity that manifests in the misuse of people and the planet.
+Harmful actions begin as thoughts.
+So, everyone can change the world within their sphere of influence, starting with themselves.

 Patterns of thinking are habitual scripts.
 And habits are hard to break.
-We are exposed to advertising and propaganda on a daily basis.
-This makes the task harder, but it can be done, but it takes some effort.
-The process of changing thought patterns can be uncomfortable.
-But the end result is worth the effort.
+We expose ourselves to advertising and propaganda daily, making the task harder.
+The process of changing thought patterns can be uncomfortable, but the results are worth the effort.

 New Patterns of Thought And Behavior

-We want to see a new more positive world.
+We want to see a new, more positive world.
 To do this, we need to change the way we think and act.
-This means we must break old patterns of thought.
-But, we need help to see these patterns.
-They become a part of our ordinary thoughts.
-So, they are hard to observe.
-After all, we cannot change what we cannot see.
+The first step is to break old patterns of thought.
+We need help to see these patterns because they are a part of our beliefs.
+They are hard to observe unless we make a conscious effort and use the proper techniques.
+We cannot change what we cannot see.

 These habitual patterns are significant, as they are the default settings of awareness.
 As children, we fashion thought routines that become habitual.
-Our parents and our culture also helps to form these patterns.
-These sources help to form the thought patterns and values of our worldview.
+Our parents and our culture also help to form these patterns.
+These sources help to create the thought patterns and values of our worldview.
 The quality of these depends upon the messages you receive.
-Hopefully, this programming is positive and not negative.
+Hopefully, this programming is positive and not harmful.

 We are creatures born to explore.
 Exploring the unknown draws us to the Hero’s Journey.
 We want to see and grow beyond the default settings of a child.
 Breaking old patterns of thought and behavior is the key.